moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q1-Trivy.md

 ### Question - Trivy

-A number of pods in the "spectacle" namespace have been created.
-Using the trivy tools, identify and delete the pods with the least number of CRITICAL vulnerabilities.
+There are a number of pods running in the "spectacle" namespace.
+Identify and delete the pods which have CRITICAL vulnerabilities.

+### Solution

-#### 1 - get all images of pods running in the spectacle namepsace
+#### 1 - get all images of pods running in the 'spectacle' namepsace

 ```sh